kostya-zero/Ventura/README.md

 ;entry
     &out: "Hello World!"
 ```

+## Current status of Project
+At this moment we are trying to add new features to Ventura and update old.
+The second task is make code executes faster and rewrites the part of code on Cython.
+Also, docs are not finished.
+Its important part of thi project.
+And, if you are using Ventura, we need your feedback!
+Create issue and tell us how you feels while developing on Ventura.

 ## Other Information
 Remember, this programing language made to create scripts.
 Main executable of Ventura is interpreter.
 Good luck!